 LABAC is not affiliated with the ACGA or with any other organization.
-At cycle close, LABAC donates gratis copies of rediscovered materials in bound book form to the ACGA Reference Library (presently at the Ft.
-Wayne Museum of Art), the Rakow Research Library at the Corning (which is granted microfiche replication but not publication rights), the West Virginia Museum of Glass, and the United States Library of Congress.
+At cycle close, gratis copies of rediscovered materials are donated to the ACGA Reference Library (presently at the Ft.
+Wayne Museum of Art), the Rakow Research Library at the Corning Museum of Glass (which is granted microfiche replication but not publication rights), the West Virginia Museum of Glass, and the United States Library of Congress.

 How it Works